nephio-project/docs/content/en/docs/guides/contributor-guides/unit-testing-mockery.md

 	wantErr bool
 }
 ```
 The code above allows us to specify input data and the expected outcome for tests.
 Each test is specified as an instance of the `repoTest` struct.
-Fr each test, we specify its fields and arguments, and specify the mocking for the test.
+For each test, we specify its fields and arguments, and specify the mocking for the test.

 ```
 func TestUpsertRepo(t *testing.T)